coltongrainger/blog/_posts/2017-09-30-research-interest.md

 status: draft
 ---

-I aim to study topological data analysis, which seeks to answer the question: *What is the shape of data?* Conversely, I am motivated to understand particle flows in dynamical systems, given their utility for modeling contaminant diffusion.
+I aim to study topological data analysis, which seeks to answer the question: *What is the shape of data?* Historically, I have been motivated to understand particle flows in dynamical systems, given their utility for modeling contaminant dispersion.
+However, I feel any policy recommendations to come from research in contaminant dispersion amounts to suggesting techniques for smearing some neutralizing agent through the contaminanted region.
+From a high level, it's tempting, but perhaps distracting, to devote too much mental effort towards cleaning up messes.
+On the other hand, neutralizing a contaminant by cleverly exploiting bending-and-folding seems praiseworthy.

 ## Software
 - JavaPlex